svitalis123/countries-metrics/README.md

 # 📖 [Countries metrics] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**[Countries metrics]** is a app providing detailed information on countries so as to make an informed decision either a tourist, explorer ...
+> **[Countries metrics]** is a app providing detailed information on countries so as to make an informed decision either a tourist, explorer ...

 ## 🛠 Built With <a name="built-with">React, Redux</a>